Plan your Hiking – Climbing – Gorilla – Chimpanzee Trekking Wildlife Safari

 It is suggested that you have a daypack where you put a light rain jacket, packed lunch or snacks, and drinking water, and most often, you will need at least 2 to 3 liters.
 Read more here.

-Planning Your Hiking Safari in Uganda-Rwanda – If you have any questions, please contact us with the form below.
+Planning Your Hiking Safari in Uganda-Rwanda – If you have any questions, please get in touch with us with the form below.